 On the other hand, the view expressed by many in the police is that Section 5 including the word insulting is a valuable tool in helping them keep the peace and maintain public order.

 Now there's always a careful balance to be struck between protecting our proud tradition of free speech and taking action against those who cause widespread offence with their actions.

-word 'insulting' could safely be removed without the risk of undermining the ability of the CPS to bring prosecutions.
-May said that in the light of Starmer's comments, ministers were not minded to challenge the Lords amendment to the Crime
+the word 'insulting' could safely be removed without the risk of undermining the ability of the CPS to bring prosecutions.
+May said that in the light of Starmer's comments, ministers were not minded to challenge the Lords amendment to